-For almost a century afterwards the ‘client’ kingdoms of Britain were kept quiet with diplomacy and gifts.
-But when anti-Roman rulers came to power, in AD 43 the emperor Claudius launched another invasion, intent on regime change and military glory.
+For almost a century afterwards the kingdoms of Britain were kept quiet with gifts and diplomacy.
+But when anti-Roman rulers came to power, the emperor Claudius – in need of a boost to his domestic prestige – launched a full-scale invasion in AD 43, intent on regime change and military glory.

 This time the Romans enjoyed rapid military success.
 But gradual advance through southern England and Wales was halted in AD 60 by the rebellion of Boudicca, queen of the Iceni of East Anglia, incensed by the brutality of the conquest.
 The revolt was suppressed, but not before three recently founded Roman cities, Camulodunum (Colchester), Verulamium (St Albans) and Londinium (London), had been burned to the ground.